-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+Lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 MWE is responsible for providing high quality drinking water but cannot control the variety of materials used in plumbing components.
+You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
+You can take responsibility by identifying and removing lead materials within your home plumbing and taking steps to reduce your family's risk.
+Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
+You can also use a filter certified by an American National Standards Institute accredited certifier to reduce lead in drinking water.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at http://www.epa.gov/safewater/lead.